elporfirio/simpleCharCounter.js/README.md

 simpleCharCounter.js
 =================

 Jquery plugin, simulate the character counter like counter in twitter (old version).
-See examples and readme for more details.
+See [demo](http://simplecharcounter.porfirio.mx/ "demo") and readme for more details.

 # Usage #